Equivalent Versions of Total Flow Analysis

-\textbf{Part C.} The mapping $\calF^L$ is isotonic and concave by properties of the delay and burstiness functions.
-Indeed by delay definition in~\cite[Eq.(3)]{thomas2019cyclic}, at each node, the delay at a node is the minimum of affine functions in input bursts at this node and is so concave in the input bursts at this node.
-By strong recurrence, for all nodes belonging to the feed-forward network (linked with the function $\calF^L$), the delay and burstiness functions are concave in the burstinesses at cuts $z_L$, and so $\calF^L$ is concave in $z_L$.
-Furthermore $\calF^L(0)>0$ as every component in $z'_{\ell}$ is lower bounded by the burstiness at the source of the corresponding flow.
-Thus we can apply Cor.~\ref{coro-c1} to $\calF^L$: either $\lo(\calF^L)$ is unbounded or $\calF^L$ has a unique fixpoint which is also the largest element of $\lo(\calF^L)$.
-In the previous section, we showed that the same holds for $\calG$.
-It follows from parts A and B that ($\calG$ has a fixpoint $\Leftrightarrow$ $\calF^L$ has a fixpoint), which shows item 1).
-Now assume that $\lo(\calG)$ and $\lo(\calF^L)$ are bounded.
-Item 2) similarly follows from parts A and B and from the uniqueness of the fixpoints. \end{preuve}
+\textbf{Part C.} The mapping $\calF^L$ is isotonic and concave by properties of the delay-jitter and burstiness functions.
+Indeed, by the definition in~\cite[Eq.(3)]{thomas2019cyclic}, at each node, the delay-jitter at a node is the minimum of affine functions in input bursts at this node.
+Thus, the delay-jitter is concave in the input bursts at this node.

+By strong recurrence, for all nodes belonging to the feed-forward network (linked with the function $\calF^L$), the delay-jitter and burstiness functions are concave in the burstinesses at cuts $z_L$, and so $\calF^L$ is concave in $z_L$.
+Furthermore, $\calF^L(0)>0$ as every component in $z'_{\ell}$ is lower bounded by the burstiness at the source of the corresponding flow.

+Therefore, we can apply Corollary~\ref{coro-c1} to $\calF^L$: \begin{itemize} \item Either, $\lo(\calF^L)$ is unbounded, \item Or, $\calF^L$ has a unique fixpoint, that is also the largest element of $\lo(\calF^L)$. \end{itemize} In the previous section, we show that the same holds for $\calG$.
+It follows from parts A and B that